skip to main |

 The deity is worshipped here thrice a day and an additional worship with flowers at pradosha time.
 There is a belief that, anybody who performs puja for this Jyothirlinga, is considered as actually worshipping all these three Gods.

 This place is famous for lots of religious rituals (vidhis).
 Narayan-Nagbali, Kalsarpa Shanti, Tripindi vidhi are done here.
 Narayan-Nagbali puja is performed at Triyambakeshwar only.
 This puja is performed in three days.
 This puja is performed on special dates.
 Some days are not suitable to perform this puja.
 This puja is performed for many reasons like to cure an illness, going through bad times, killing a Cobra (Nag), childless couples, financial crisis or you want to perform some religious puja to have everything.
+The Lord Shiva at Trimbakeshwar is worshipped by recitations of Rudra, Rudri, Laghu Rudra, Maha Rudra or Ati Rudra puja.
+Actually Rudrashak is a religious fruit which is said to be found in lord Shiva's neck in the form of Rudra garland.
+Some of the trees of Rudrashak is also found in Trimbakeshwar.

 It is a belief that anybody who visits Trimbakeshwar attains salvation.
 There is no sacred place like Trimbakeshwar, no river like Godavari, no mountain like Brahmagiri etc. The reasons for its being so sacred are - Godavari river originates in this place, its a place of Tri-Sandhya Gayatri, the birth place of Lord Ganesha, a place of the first Nath of Nath Sampradaya consisting of Gorakhnath and others, a place where Nivrittinath was made to imbibe the holy knowledge by his Guru Gahininath, a place where Nivrittinath made his brothers and sister attain the self by his preaching.
 This is the holiest place to perform Shraddha ceremony.The Goddess in this temple is called Trimbakeshwari.
 Trimbakeshwar Temple is the only place where Shivlinga is not out but it’s inside the floor.
 Hindus believe that Trimbak Jyotirlinga is one, which fulfills everyone’s desires.
 It emancipates all from their sins and miseries.